-- 3.8 Tables 3.1 details the potential constraint point locations on the route from the KVG Docks through to the proposed site access. - 3.9 Where street furniture is to be removed to allow movement, it is suggested that socket foundations are used.
-All elements can be reinstated following the manoeuvre.
+- 3.8 Tables 3.1 details the potential constraint point locations on the route from Glasgow KGV Docks to the proposed site access. - 3.9 Where street furniture is to be removed to allow movement, it is suggested that socket foundations are used.
+All elements can then be reinstated following the manoeuvre.